 Youth and Young Adult Programs

 Youth programs include our annual summer day camp, an after-school program, and mentoring and tutoring youth in more than 20 Columbus City and Reynoldsburg schools.
-We work with high school students in our FOCUS leadership program and for 29 years, have taken high school students on an annual college tour.
-Our Young Adult program is a violence-intervention program in partnership with the City of Columbus, called APPS (Applications for Purpose, Pride, and Success).
+We work with high school students in our FOCUS leadership program and for more than 30 years, have taken high school students on an annual college tour.
+Our young adult program is a violence intervention program in partnership with the City of Columbus.

 What Parents Say: